How to write a UX research report and present your findings

 Essential elements of UX research reports

 So, what differentiates excellent UX reports from average ones?
 In our experience, it comes down to structure.
-Your research report should include these six components:
+Quality research reports include the following six components.

 Introduction